Red Garland: Early life and education

 William "Red" Garland was born in 1923 in Dallas, Texas.
 He began his musical studies on the clarinet and alto saxophone, having studied with saxophonist Buster "Prof" Smith, who had been an early mentor of alto saxophonist Charlie Parker in Kansas City.
+His nickname came from Garland's hair color, though sources disagree on whether he had a natural reddish tint or if he artificially colored his hair.

 He joined the United States Army in 1941 and was stationed in Fort Huachuca, Arizona.
 While there, Garland began to learn the piano with Army pianists John Lewis (not to be confused with John Lewis of the Modern Jazz Quartet) and Lee Barnes.
 At this time, he was also an amateur boxer, having fought Sugar Ray Robinson but losing the match.

-After being discharged from the military in 1944, Garland played locally around Texas until 1946 when he joined the trumpet player Hot Lips Page's band, playing with him until a tour ended in New York in March 1946.
+After being discharged from the military in 1944, Garland continued teaching himself piano using classical piano exercise books by composers like Carl Czerny and Charles-Louis Hanon and heavily copying the style of Count Basie, who became his early idol.
+Garland played locally around Texas until 1946 when he joined the trumpet player Hot Lips Page's band, playing with him until a tour ended in New York in March 1946.
 Garland decided to stay in New York and soon found work there and also in Philadelphia.
 While in New York, Garland was recommended to singer Billy Eckstine, who hired him for several weeks.

 Musical career

 1955–1958: The first Miles Davis Quintet

 Garland found success in 1955 when he joined the Miles Davis Quintet, featuring John Coltrane, Philly Joe Jones, and Paul Chambers.
 Davis was a fan of boxing and was impressed that Garland had boxed earlier in his life.
-Together, the group recorded their famous Prestige albums, Miles: The New Miles Davis Quintet (1956), Workin, Steamin', Cookin', and Relaxin'.
+Together, the group recorded their famous Prestige albums, Miles: The New Miles Davis Quintet (1956), Workin', Steamin', Cookin', and Relaxin'.
 Garland's style is prominent in these seminal recordings—evident in his distinctive chord voicings, his sophisticated accompaniment, and his musical references to Ahmad Jamal's style.
 Some observers dismissed Garland as a "cocktail" pianist, but Miles was pleased with his style, having urged Garland to absorb some of Jamal's lightness of touch and harmonics within his own approach.

 Garland played on the first of Davis's many Columbia recordings, 'Round About Midnight (1957).
 Their relationship was already beginning to deteriorate, but he continued playing with Miles.
 By 1958, Garland and Jones had started to become more erratic in turning up for recordings and shows.
 He was eventually fired by Miles but later returned to play on another jazz classic, Milestones.
 Davis was displeased when Garland quoted Davis's much earlier, and by then famous, solo from "Now's The Time" in block chords during the slower take of "Straight, No Chaser".
 Garland walked out of one of the sessions for Milestones; on the track "Sid's Ahead", Davis comped behind the saxophone solos in his absence.